Marie20767/messaging-app/README.md

 # React Messaging App by Marie Impens

 Instant Full Stack Messaging App using the REST API and socket.io.
+Follow this link here to see the app: https://messaging-app.pages.dev/.

 ## Available Scripts